mam1konyan/collectio-react/README.md

 ## Getting Started

 Follow steps bellow for have project running on your local machine.
-Yay, is's so easy!
+Yay, it's so easy!

 ### Prerequisites